 The best news about adding simple fall decor to your kitchen is that it doesn’t take a lot of time and it’s inexpensive.
 And if you look really closely at these photos you can see that all I did was add pumpkins, a coordinating cookbook, and some pumpkin spice natural cleaning materials!

-When I saw these blush pink pumpkins I knew I wanted to use them in our home.
+Last fall I used these blush pink pumpkins all throughout our home.
 They are my favorite color ever and I love how they add just a bit of color to my basic white kitchen.
 Next, I added some flowers to some crocks and that’s all my kitchen needed!

 I also made fabric pumpkins and used driftwood I found on the beach for the stems.
 If you look closely you will probably figure out these were really easy to make.
 All I did was cut a circle from fabric, gather up the edges, and stuff them with poly filling and beans.
 That’s pretty much all it takes.
 Head to my blog post to learn about how to make fabric pumpkins and see for yourself!